 Current Edge Ensemble

-WHERE DO THE SPIRITS GO WHEN THE WATER RISES?
+WHERE DO SPIRITS GO WHEN THE WATER RISES?

 Caliban’s island is sinking.
 Ariel is an artificial intelligence system with the power to save the world.
-As tensions rise with the tides, who will survive?
+But as she learns more about the people she was built to protect, she is forced to make a choice that could destroy them.

-Exploring the battle ground of global climate politics through the eyes of those on the front lines, this brand new Australian work floats fragments of stories from South Sudan, Afghanistan, and the Pacific Islands on a wave of dynamic energy that’s heading your way.
+Exploring the battle ground of global climate politics through the eyes of those on the front lines, this brand new Australian work reclaims Shakespeare’s iconic character of Caliban and gives him his own voice in a world where only the richest survive.

 Writer: Georgia Symons